-The Louvre is a hard thing to budget time for–for people who aren’t very into art, an hour of checking out the most famous works might be enough.
+The Louvre is a hard thing to budget time for–for people who aren’t very into art, an hour or 2 of checking out the most famous works might be enough.

 If there are particular works you’re dying to see (say, the Venus de Milo or the Mona Lisa), make sure you plan accordingly and head in the right direction.

 Personally, one of my favorite things I’ve found in the Louvre is the Napoleon III apartments, which are an unexpected surprise amongst all of the paintings, sculptures, and historical artifacts.

-Go watch the sunset over the Eiffel Tower from the Trocadero Gardens.
+Admire the Eiffel Tower from the Trocadero Gardens.

-50-minute walk or 30-minute metro ride from the Louvre
+50-minute walk or 30-minute metro ride from the Louvre.

 Are your feet killing you yet?